brucemack/microlink/README.md

 [![MicroLink RX Demo](https://img.youtube.com/vi/wqWCYG_9o4k/0.jpg)](https://www.youtube.com/watch?v=wqWCYG_9o4k)

-The microphone/analog section still needs a lot of work. :-)
+The microphone/analog section still needs work.

+Once things are working smoothly I will be integrating this onto a single PCB for ease of integration with radios (link mode) and/or repeaters.

 The official
-PC-based EchoLink client written by Jonathan Taylor (K1RFD) is great and is the quickest/easiest way to get on EchoLink.
+PC-based EchoLink client written by Jonathan Taylor (K1RFD) is and excellent product and is the quickest/easiest way to get on EchoLink.
 [Download it here](https://www.echolink.org/download.htm).
 There are also versions that run on mobile phones.
+MicroLink is not a supported part of the EchoLink product suite.

 # Architecture/Parts